 Exposure of the RBD in the S1 protein subunit creates an unstable subunit conformation.
-Consequently, during binding, this subunit undergoes conformational rearrangement between two states, known as the up and down conformations.
+Consequently, during binding, S1 undergoes conformational rearrangement between two states, known as the up and down conformations.
 The down state transiently hides the RBD, while the up state exposes the RBD, but temporarily destabilizes the protein subunit7,8,9.
-Within the trimeric S protein, only one of the three RBD is present in the accessible conformation to bind the human Angiotensin 2 (hACE2) host cell receptor10.
+Within the trimeric S protein, only one of the three RBD heads is present in the accessible conformation to bind the human Angiotensin 2 (hACE2) host cell receptor10.

 Many of the mutations found in SARS-CoV-2 variants of concern (VoCs) are found in the S gene – most commonly within the S1/RBD regions.
 Many such mutations have been shown to improve affinity S1’s for ACE2 and promote RBD flexibility and cleavage efficiency to enhance infection11.
 Unlike previous variants, however, Omicron shows reduced cleavage efficiency as well as impaired cell entry in the presence of TMPRSS212.
 The reason for this is thought to be Omicron’s greater reliance on the endosomal pathway.

 In addition to binding ACE2, increasing evidence suggests that SARS-CoV-2 can also bind other surface proteins to gain cell entry.
 Indeed, the increased transmissibility of SARS-CoV-2 compared with SARS-CoV could potentially be explained by an increased number of cellular receptors allowing the virus to penetrate host cells.